Psychology Schools in Kentucky

 Spalding University offers two options for students interested in pursuing a Bachelor of Arts (BA) in Psychology: a traditional four-year program or an accelerated program.
 The accelerated format allows students to complete degree requirements on weekends and in the evenings with classes spanning six weeks each.
 The traditional program generally takes four years to complete and is identical to the accelerated program, preparing students to continue on to graduate studies.
 Faculty at Spalding University generally hold doctorates in the area in which they teach.
 Eligible psychology majors may join Psi Chi or choose from a number of social and services clubs in addition to on-campus fraternities and sororities.

 Eastern Kentucky University

-Eastern Kentucky University offers the Master of Science (MS) in Clinical Psychology, a Master of Science (MS) in General Psychology and a Master of Science (MS) in Industrial and Organizational Psychology.
-Each masters program spans two years with the clinical psychology program requiring 60 credits to fulfill graduation requirements.
-Graduates with an MS in clinical psychology will be eligible to sit for the Licensed Psychological Associate exam in the state.
+Eastern Kentucky University offers a Master of Science (MS) in Clinical Psychology, a Master of Science (MS) in General Psychology, and a Master of Science (MS) in Industrial and Organizational Psychology.
+Each master’s program spans two years, with the clinical psychology program requiring 60 credits to fulfill graduation requirements.
+Graduates with an MS in clinical psychology will be eligible to sit for the Licensed Psychological Associate exam in the state of Kentucky.
 The full-time MA in general psychology prepares graduates to pursue doctoral studies and features such courses as social psychology, developmental psychology, and cognitive psychology.
-The M.S. in industrial and organizational psychology requires 60 credits and offers a thesis track and a non-thesis track.
+The MS in industrial and organizational psychology requires 60 credits and offers a thesis track and a non-thesis track.